Feel Worthy of Love Today!

 Click to receive 7 free printables and start building your glow-up binder today.

-(Printables are available to current subscribers through the access library using the password provided in your welcome email. )
+(Printables are available to current subscribers through the freebie library using the password provided in your welcome email. )

 2. Develop a self-care routine.

 A tangible way to improve your sense of worth is a consistent self-care routine.
 You will need to brainstorm activities that cultivate joy and centeredness.
 It's helpful to think about your five senses (taste, smell, touch, sight, sound) and what things are pleasing to those senses.
 For example, if the scent of lavender is comforting to you, then burn lavender incense or spray your pillow with the fragrance before bed.

 Some self-care routines you can easily add to your day might include meditation, healthy eating, movement like Yoga, Tai Chi, or a gentle walk through your neighborhood.